 Mary Ward’s vision inspired the creation of schools around the world and we are part of a global network of almost 200 Mary Ward Schools.

-These characteristics underpin our School Aims.
-Each year we explore two Characteristics in greater depth, working with students to reflect on the challenges we face in today’s society.
-Our 12 Characteristics provide our girls with a moral and spiritual framework that will help them to navigate their path in a rapidly changing and often uncertain world.
+Our Values provide our girls with a moral and spiritual framework that will help them to navigate their path in a rapidly changing and often uncertain world.